-NOTE: A staging mode called "enhanced file upload" enables pre-staging operations and file upload operations to happen in separate worker processes, which does not count file upload time toward the param="num file upload workers" and value="<number of workers>"

-"staging wait time" setting.
+NOTE: A staging mode called "enhanced file upload" enables pre-staging operations and file upload operations to happen in separate worker processes, which does not count file upload time toward the "staging wait time" setting.
 This mode is enabled by default, and ScienceLogic recommends that you keep it enabled due to the large amount of data that needs to be pushed for SL1 updates.
 However, if you prefer to update this setting, you can make the following changes in the "master.system_settings_patcher" table: